OpenBfS/UncertRadio/docs/doc_files/special_methods/decay_chains.rst

    \end{matrix}
    \end{pmatrix}

-For the application in UR this is called „forward calculation“.
+For the application in UR this is called "forward calculation".
 The activity unit used in this equation must be Bq.

 When specific activities are to be considered, it must be observed that